shivannis/xandr-docs-public/xandr-docs/articles/digital-platform-api/partner-fee-service.md

 ```

 > [!NOTE]
-> You cannot remove a fee from a line item if `required` is true.
-You must first set `required` to false and then remove the fee from the line item.
+> You cannot remove a fee from a line item if `required` is `true`.
+You must first set `required` to `false` and then remove the fee from the line item.

 ### Remove a fee from an advertiser